-2 Familiarise myself with my role description and host organisation.
+2 Prepare: Learn about my role and host organisation.

-You can't be too prepared.
+6 You can't be too prepared.
 It's enough of a challenge to be in a new country with new people: you want the job to be as straightforward as possible.